Luisrosario2604/All-In/README.md

 - Speech recognition (in french)
 - Need to have a graphical interface
-- Need to give as many statistics as possible
+- Need to provide as many statistics as possible
 - Poker and blakjack support
 - The result need to be clear for the user even if the algorithm is complex